-We, our parent company and our subsidiaries or other affiliated companies are also involved in various legal actions arising in the ordinary course of business.
-In the opinion of management, the ultimate disposition of these matters will not have a material adverse effect on our consolidated financial position, results of operations, cash flows or business.
+We, our parent company and other subsidiaries or other affiliated companies are also involved in various other legal actions arising in the ordinary course of business.
+In the opinion of management, the ultimate disposition of these other matters will not have a material adverse effect on our consolidated financial position, results of operations, cash flows or business.